vlsi/MPS/readme.txt

 	license/            license files
 	plugin/             MPS plugin for IntelliJ IDEA
 	plugins/            plugins for MPS
-	about.txt           about software included in JetBrains MPS build.number        file with information about current build mps.bat             bat-file for starting JetBrains MPS on Windows (may not be present for some distributions) mps.sh              sh-file for starting JetBrains MPS on Unix (may not be present for some distributions) readme.txt          this file
+	about.txt           software included in JetBrains MPS
+	build.number        information about current build
+	mps.bat             bat-file for starting JetBrains MPS on Windows (may not be present for some distributions) mps.sh              sh-file for starting JetBrains MPS on Unix (may not be present for some distributions) readme.txt          this file